Aliases for IDE Gene

 GeneCards Summary for IDE Gene

 IDE (Insulin-Degrading Enzyme) is a Protein Coding gene.
-Diseases associated with IDE include alzheimer disease.
+Diseases associated with IDE include alzheimer disease-2 and cerebral amyloid angiopathy.
 Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Alzheimers disease.
 GO annotations related to this gene include protein homodimerization activity and ATPase activity.
 An important paralog of this gene is NRD1.

 UniProtKB/Swiss-Prot for IDE Gene

 Plays a role in the cellular breakdown of insulin, IAPP, glucagon, bradykinin, kallidin and other peptides, and thereby plays a role in intercellular peptide signaling.
 Degrades amyloid formed by APP and IAPP.
 May play a role in the degradation and clearance of naturally secreted amyloid beta-protein by neurons and microglia.

 (Microbial infection) The membrane-associated isoform acts as an entry receptor for varicella-zoster virus (VZV).